HSBNE/hsbne.github.com/admin/dispute.md

 	- For the purpose of this item, maintainers are defined as anyone who regularly performs work on the infrastructure item or that is listed on the Wiki page as a maintainer.
 - Accessing the site without signing in using the kiosk or paper register
 - Accessing the site and working on personal projects when not paid up as a member
+- Creating/Modifying HSBNE policy specifically to attack or retaliate to a member.
+Any kind of involvement of the HSBNE rules/policy (via modification etc) into a dispute between members.
+- Circumventing any required induction.

 #### Chemicals / Materials
 - Using or storing a hazardous material or dangerous good in an unsafe manner / not in accordance with current